Javier-Machin/Beatroot-React/README.md

 **Check the file `src/components/tests/header.spec.js` for a step by step with comments on what it does, the rest of the tests are pretty basic due to time constraints**

-Biggest challenge I faced was the logic for the modal windows, I ended up having to create a customizable one that would accept state and state handlers provided as props, while having also having a self-contained state for other cases, that would pass down its own state and ability to change it to its children, it worked out ok in the end.
+Biggest challenge I faced was the logic for the modal windows, I ended up having to create a customizable one that would accept state and state handlers provided as props, while also having a self-contained state for other cases.

+This modal also pass down its own state and the ability to change it to its children, in the end it worked out ok.

 **Quick Journal about development process:**